 - Fatigue

-While lithium can be an effective treatment for mood disorders, it also has the potential to cause severe side effects that require immediate medical attention.
+Some lithium side effects can be persistent or serious, with some becoming potentially life-threatening.
 Elevated levels of lithium in the bloodstream can lead to severe side effects.
 It is crucial to monitor blood lithium levels regularly to avoid toxicity.
+Seek immediate medical attention if any of these appear.

 - Kidney damage